LetsUpgrade/Algorithmic-Treasure/Priya/Program/Sort_Stack/Sort_stack.md

 ### Problem Statement
    A stack is given.
-Sort the stach such that the top of the stack has the greatest element.
+Sort the stack such that the top of the stack has the greatest element.

         Sample :
         Input:  10 2 45 3 7